-- 1. The Evaluation Team must review the noncost portion of each Bid to confirm that it meets the format requirements specified in the RFP. - 2.
-The Evaluation Team must complete its evaluation of noncost criteria for all Bids using the methods specified in the RFP. - The JBE must publish the results of the completed noncost evaluation.
+- 1. The Evaluation Team must review the noncost portion of each Bid to confirm that it meets the format requirements specified in the RFP. - The Evaluation Team must complete its evaluation of noncost criteria for all Bids using the methods specified in the RFP.5 - The JBE must publish the results of the completed noncost evaluation, excluding the small business preference and DVBE incentive.
 Unless specified otherwise in the Local Contracting Manual, this publication must occur on the JBE's website. - 4.
 The Evaluation Team must publicly open the cost portion of the Bids as specified in the RFP (except Bids determined to have a material deviation in the noncost portion). - 5.
 The Evaluation Team must evaluate the cost portion of the Bids opened in item 4 above.